tumblr/collins/collins/cql.md

 - solr.externalUrl="http://localhost:8983/solr"
 - solr.embeddedSolrHome = "/Users/dan/projects/platform_b/collins/conf/solr"

-NOTE!!! - When running collins in dev mode within Play/SBT, setting repopulateOnStartup to true will cause
+NOTE!!! - When running collins in dev mode within Play/SBT, setting repopulateOnStartup to true will cause Collins to begin reloading forever.
+This appears to be due to some side effect caused by the apache httpclient when called from within a plugins onStart method.
+To populate Solr in dev mode, instead set repopulateOnStartup to false and after starting collins navigate to /solr in the web app.

 ## Key/values